Left Continue shopping

 Antifungal and Combination Drops

-For fungal infections of the ear canal, antifungal or combination drops are prescribed.
-Such conditions are often linked to local immune suppression or overuse of antibiotics.
-Treatment must follow proper diagnosis.
+For fungal irritation of the ear canal, antifungal or combination drops are recommended.
+Such conditions are often linked to local immune suppression or overuse of special products.
+Support must follow proper assessment.

 Ear Hygiene and Wax Removal Products

 These help maintain cleanliness and prevent wax build-up.
-They do not treat infections but play a role in general ear care.
+They do not support irritation but play a role in general ear care.

 Popular choices: